squaresapp/rawjs/readme.md

 **In short**: Databinding is overrated for the majority of projects.
 Learn to live without it, and you probably won't look back.

-Unfortunately, it's very hard to illustrate this benefit with silly 5-line [code-golf](https://en.wikipedia.org/wiki/Code_golf) style examples.
-The real test is how easy it is to debug a 100K LoC app with hundreds of components.
-As someone who has now built a few complex apps with Hut, there's now zero chance of me using React to build an app from scratch.

 ## Why Use Hut?

 - Super **easy** to learn.
 Think jQuery levels of easy.
 But as **powerful** as React.